Shapley value: Properties

 The Shapley value has many desirable properties.

+Notably, it is the only payment rule satisfying the four properties of Efficiency, Symmetry, Linearity and Null player (or dummy player).

+See for more characterizations of the Shapley value.

 Efficiency

 The sum of the Shapley values of all agents equals the value of the grand coalition, so that all the gain is distributed among the agents: